josh-hensley/react-candidate-search-challenge/README.md

 ## <a name="Usage"></a>Usage

 If running from your local machine:  Run `npm start` from the root folder.
-Otherwise go to this link.
+Otherwise go to this (link)[https://react-candidate-search-challenge-1.onrender.com].
 Click the plus to save a candidate, click the minus to skip to the next.
-Use the nav bar to switch to the saved candidates page to view previously saved candidates.
+Use the nav bar to switch to the saved candidates page to view previously saved candidates saved into localstorage.

 ## <a name="license"></a>License